 Aside from Queen Maeve's cairn, there are six more neolithic monuments, five on the summit, while an overgrown boulder circle is on the edge of the large lower ledge to the east.
 All are quite ruined, and several were explored by Rodger Walker, the landlord from Rathcarrick House, in the 1830s.
 There are also the foundations of some 28 neolithic houses and 4 km of stone walls and banks on the south side of the summit.

-The passage and chamber have remained hidden for at least 2,000 years.
+The passage and chamber have remained hidden since prehistoric times.
 The cairn is known to be the resting place of the legendary Queen Maeve of Connaught; its good state of preservation is probably due to her fierce reputation.
 Maeve ruled Connaught from her palace at Rath Croghan near Tulsk in Roscommon, and she is best known for her role in the Tain Bo Culainge, where she led her province to war against Ulster to take the Brown Bull of Cooley, when Cuchullain single-handedly held off her army.
 That she chose to be interred in the Great Cairn of Knocknarea says something about its prestige as the most important and ancient sacred site in Connaught.

-Apart from her role as a semi historical figure, Maeve seems to have been the ancient goddess of the provence of Connacht.
+Apart from her role as a semi-historical figure, Maeve seems to have been the ancient goddess of the provence of Connacht.
 Her name translates as 'intoxicating one'.
-Kings and chieftains would marry her during their inauguration rituals, which usually took place upon ancient mounds.
+Kings and chieftains would marry her during their inauguration rituals, which usually took place upon ancient mounds, such as Listoghil at Carrowmore and at Heapstown cairn.
 The goddess Maeve was eventually imported to Tara by the Ui Neill, where a huge neolithic henge is dedicated to her.

-Interestingly, the round platform summit of Maeve's Cairn is at the same altitude as Cairn K at Carrowkeel, the passage of which is oriented directly to Queen Maeve's Cairn.
+Interestingly, the round platform summit of Maeve's Cairn is at the same altitude as Cairn K at Carrowkeel; and the passage of Cairn Kis oriented directly to Queen Maeve's Cairn.
 These flat platforms make ideal observation platforms, with their wide panoramic views of the horizon.
-I recently watched a film, When the Goddess Ruled the Earth by John Mclusky, where he suggested that there may have been a wooden house on the summit of the mound.
+I recently watched a film, When the Goddess Ruled the Earth by John McClusky, where he suggested that there may have been a wooden house on the summit of the mound.